CI and release readiness

 What does Qualyn add after a green pipeline?

-Qualyn adds context: changed-code risk, missing evidence, severe findings, exposed journeys, operational readiness, and the actions that would change the release verdict.
+Qualyn adds context: changed-code risk, missing evidence, severe findings, exposed journeys, operational readiness, and the actions that would change the call.

 Connect GitHub and turn release evidence into a clear answer: safe to ship, why, and what would change the answer.